-HBRC commissioned the Cawthron Institute to assess the effects of gravel extraction on the aquatic ecology of five rivers in the Region (Holmes, 2017).
+Further to the above report, HBRC commissioned the Cawthron Institute to assess the effects of gravel extraction on the aquatic ecology of five rivers in the Region (Holmes, 2017).
 That report is reproduced in Appendix F of this AEE.
-The report describes the aquatic ecology of the Ngaruroro, mainly in relation to fish species.
-Table 1 in the report shows that fish species recorded in the mid reach mainstem of the Tukituki and Ngaruroro Rivers include the following:
+The report describes the aquatic ecology of the Tutaekuri, mainly in relation to fish species.
+Table 1 in the report shows the typical native fish species of the braided river channels within the gravel management areas include the following:

-Native species:

-Redfin bully
+Redfin bully Longfin eel

-Shortfin eel
+Shortfin eel Torrentfish

-Torrentfish

-Common bully

-Inanga

-Koaro

-Black flounder

-Longfin eel

-Torrentfish

-Bluegill bully
+Common bully Bluegill bully

-Giant bully
+Inanga Giant bully

-Dwarf galaxias
+Koaro Dwarf galaxias

-Yellow eyed mullet
+Black flounder Yellow eyed mullet

 Crans bully Common smelt

-Introduced species:

-Rainbow trout Brown Trout

-Gambusia